Understanding Building Regulations relating to Insulation

 What is a U-value?

-A U-value is a measure of heat loss in a building element such as a roof, wall or floor.
 It can also be referred to as an ‘overall heat transfer co-efficient’ and measures how well parts of a building transfer heat.
-This means that the higher the U-value the worse the thermal performance of the building envelope.
-A low U-value usually indicates high levels of insulation.
+This means that the higher the U-Value the worse the thermal performance of the building envelope.
+A low U-Value usually indicates high levels of insulation.
 They are useful as a way of predicting the composite behaviour of an entire building element rather than relying on the properties of individual materials.
-U-values are measured in W/m²K.
+U-Values are measured in W/m²K.

 New Build, Domestic (L1A England)